BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/booleans_and_control.md

 * fail fast, fail hard
 * keep calm and carry on

-Which idea is better?
+> Which idea do you think is better?

-Why or why not?
+> Why?

 ---